The impact of Brexit on Fashion industry : The battle of cost

 How Brexit is hitting the UK’s Fashion Trade?

 74% of UK fashion and textile exports goes to the EU.
 The fashion and textiles industry is the largest component of UK creative industries, growing 11% annually, bringing vital jobs and innovation to the UK.

 Although the UK/EU free trade deal allows for trade without tariffs or quotas, there are several consequences, conditions and border controls which create substantial frictions in trade flows.
-Unlike Covid-19 related constraints, which should be lifted at some point (the sooner the better!), Brexit-related hurdles are structural: they are here to stay, and companies will have no other choice but adapt to them.
+Unlike Covid-19 related constraints, which should be lifted at some point (the sooner the better!), Brexit-related hurdles are structural: they are here to stay, and companies now have no other choice but adapt to them.
 There is always a possibility that the UK and the EU eventually decide to loosen some of these new limitations, but businesses should not count on that at this stage if they wish to avoid being cut off from EU markets.